Jeff Gordon's First Stock Car Race - October 20, 1990

 the help of Andy Petree who made a phone call that would alter

-the face of stock car racing forever.
+the face of stock car racing.
 Petree called a mechanic from

 New Jersey to help guide the young driver.
 The mechanic was